vehicle-Mini/Vehicle-Mini-back_End/README.md

 you can import the "crud_db.vehicle" json file to mongoDB to start or to see the former registerd vehicles

 ## N.B: I attach the Demo video for the application and also for the Data base and also the   "crud_db.vehicle" json  in the root folder of this application

+## NB: If you are willing i can make it advanced b/c it is only about 4 - 5 hr work